earthly/earthly/release/apt-repo/README.md

 TODO: move these notes elsewhere, this readme should only be notes on how to release to our repo, and is only intended for those with access to earthly credentials.

-Ubuntu users can use this guide to setup our repo:
+Ubuntu users can use this guide to set up our repo:

 First install the following tools: